 Sometimes the disease may have sudden flare-ups.

-Doctors can often diagnose diffuse alveolar hemorrhage by a person's symptoms and chest x-ray findings.
-Chest x-rays typically show abnormal white patches in the lungs caused by lung bleeding.
-If the diagnosis is not clear based on symptoms and chest x-ray findings (for example, if the person has not coughed up blood), doctors may need to insert a flexible viewing tube into the lungs (bronchoscopy) and wash out the lungs with fluid (bronchoalveolar lavage) to check for blood.
+Doctors can often diagnose diffuse alveolar hemorrhage by a person's symptoms and chest imaging findings.
+Chest imaging typically show abnormal white patches in the lungs caused by lung bleeding.
+If the diagnosis is not clear based on symptoms and chest imaging findings (for example, if the person has not coughed up blood), doctors may need to insert a flexible viewing tube into the lungs (bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope has a camera at the end that allows a doctor to look... read more ) and wash out the lungs with fluid (bronchoalveolar lavage Procedures Done With Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope has a camera at the end that allows a doctor to look... read more ) to check for blood.

 The level of red cells in the blood is measured to test for anemia.